-Risk factors (I/XI)
+Risk factors (I/IX)

-Investors considering investing in the Notes should carefully review the information contained in the investor presentation (the "Investor Presentation") and, in particular, the risk factors described below.
-Should one or more of the risks described herein, or any other risk, materialise, it may have a material adverse effect on the Group's business, financial condition, results of operations and future prospects and, thereby, on the Issuer's ability to fulfil its obligations under the Notes as well as the market price and value of the Notes.
+Investors considering investing in the Notes (including the Subsequent Notes) should carefully review the information contained in this investor presentation (the "Investor Presentation") and, in particular, the risk factors described below.
+Factors possibly affecting an investment decision are also discussed elsewhere in this Investor Presentation.
+Investing in the Notes involves risks.
+Should one or more of the risks described herein, or any other risk, materialize, it may have a material adverse effect on the Group's business, financial condition, results of operations and future prospects and, thereby, on the Issuer's ability to fulfil its obligations under the Notes as well as the market price and value of the Notes.
 As a result, investors in the Notes may lose part or all of their investments.

 The following description is a summary of certain risk factors that may affect the Issuer's ability to fulfil its obligations under the Notes or that are considered by the Issuer to be material in order to assess the market risk associated with the Notes.
-This description is based on the information known and assessed by the Issuer at the time of preparing the Investor Presentation, and, therefore, the description of the risk factors is not necessarily exhaustive.
+This description is based on the information known and assessed by the Issuer at the time of preparing this Investor Presentation, and, therefore, the description of the risk factors is not necessarily exhaustive.
 The Issuer believes that the factors described below represent the principal risks inherent in investing in the Notes, but the Issuer may be unable to pay interest, principal or other amounts on or in connection with any Notes for other reasons which may not be considered significant risks by the Issuer based on information currently available to it and which it may not currently be able to anticipate.
 Most of these factors are contingencies which may or may not occur.
-All prospective investors should make their own evaluations of the risks associated with an investment in the Notes and consult with their own professional advisers if they consider it necessary.
+All prospective investors should make their own evaluations of the risks associated with an investing in the Notes.